33rd Annual ITA Workshop and Annual Meeting

 The three commentators will then unpack the key points of the debate and provide further insight into this complex issue.

-Debaters: John Branson, Squire Patton Boggs, New York and Alexander Slade, Vinson & Elkins LLP, London
+Debaters: John D. Branson, Squire Patton Boggs, New York and Alexander Slade, Vinson & Elkins LLP, London

 - Dr. Veronika Korom, Queritius; Assistant Professor of International Business Law, ESSEC Business School, Paris and Budapest